The Weekly Checklist: The Key to Ninja Productivity

 What is a Weekly Review?

-Lists are a crucial part of a Productivity Ninja’s second brain, but all you get from a list is a memory aid.
+Lists are a crucial part of a Productivity Ninja’s second brain, but all you get from a list is memory.

 Productivity Ninja Tip: Write things down on a list and the list becomes the place you remember it, rather than your own brain.